zzz945/public-blog/resume 2019.md

 | [Actions Technology](http://www.actions-semi.com/en/index.aspx) | July, 2011 | July, 2013 | Firmware 2 | Embedded software engineer |

 ## Work at Didi
-Responsible for the needs assessment, solution design, implementation of the internal tool system of Didi Takeaway's overseas projects, including database tools, search engine evaluation tools, and micro-user analysis tools.
+Responsible for the needs assessment, solution design, implementation of the internal tool system of Didi Food's overseas projects, including database tools, search engine evaluation tools, and micro-user analysis tools.

 ### Didi Food Time Machine Project
 This project occupies 70% of the usual work energy, so I would describe this project for short.